 3. Apply mosquito repellent

-While DEET is a tried and true mosquito repellent and can protect against both mosquito-borne diseases and tick-borne illnesses, it can leave your skin feeling greasy and can sometimes cause minor skin irritation.
-Because it’s a plasticizer, DEET can also harm your gear.
-For a natural alternative, consider an insect repellent that contains oil of lemon eucalyptus (OLE).
+While DEET is a tried and true mosquito repellent and can protect against both mosquito-borne diseases and tick-borne illnesses, consider a natural alternative insect repellent that contains oil of lemon eucalyptus (OLE).
 OLE is the only plant-based repellent recommended by the CDC and is approved by the Environmental Protection Agency (EPA) as an effective, plant-based mosquito repellent.

-Murphy’s Naturals’ Lemon Eucalyptus Oil Insect Repellent Spray repels mosquitoes for up to six hours, is DEET-free, and contains responsibly sourced ingredients.
+Murphy’s Naturals’ Lemon Eucalyptus Oil Insect Repellent Spray repels mosquitoes for up to six hours and contains responsibly sourced ingredients.
 It doesn’t leave behind a residue on your skin and it has a pleasant scent.
 Before going outside, always apply sunscreen before your insect repellent for the maximum effectiveness of each product.

 4. Wear long-sleeved clothing